leo-generali/monograph/README.md

 - Move add to tome away from each spell and globally
 - Click to use spell

 Nice to Haves:
+- Prioritization spell list with spells that begin with input

 Maybes
 - Notes sections for each spell.
 Users can input how they used each spell